Bitcoin-ABC/bitcoinabc.org/_posts/2022-07-01-running-cashfusion-remotely.md

 You may repeatedly use the `addrequest` command to generate fresh addresses to send coins to.
 For Cash Fusion, it is generally recommended to start with around least 5 to 10 coins of various amounts to get it going.

-If you have a pre-existing wallet, that can be added with (change wallet path and name as needed):
+If you have a pre-existing wallet, it can be added with the following command.
+You can change the wallet path and name as needed.

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage -w ~/.electrum-abc/wallets/default_wallet daemon load_wallet
 ```

-There are also `help` commands which provide lists of other commands available to Electrum ABC in daemon mode.
+There are also help commands which provide lists of other commands available to Electrum ABC in daemon mode.
 Two useful help commands are:

 ```
 ./ElectrumABC-5.1.3-x86_64.AppImage help